 particular, we invite papers that present full Models of Real

 , which may lay the basis for future formal analysis.
-By
+The

-default, the models related to the submission will be archived in a
+models related to the submission, if in machine readable form, will be

 The workshop will bring together researchers from different communities

 that all aim at verifying real systems and are developing formal models

 for such systems.
 Areas where large models often occur are within

 networks, (trustworthy) systems and software verification (from byte code

 up to programming- and specification languages).
 An aim of the workshop

 is to present different modelling approaches, to discuss pros and cons for